tale-toul/OCP4AzureIPI/README.md

 The inventory file for ansible containing the [bastion] group is created by the ansible playbook itself so there is no need to create this file.

-The same ssh public key used for the bastion host is the one to be injected to the Openshift cluster nodes, so here again there is no need to provide a specific one.
+The same ssh public key used for the bastion host is injected to the Openshift cluster nodes, there is no need to provide a specific one.

 Run the playbook:
 ```